luiseeisfeld/LuiseEisfeld.github.io/_pages/miscellaneous.md

 ### Collection of Links and Resources

 **Relevant for any Economist**
 * [Jennifer Doleac](http://jenniferdoleac.com/resources/) has an amazing list of resources for aspiring Economists on her website.

 **Antitrust related**

-* The [Thurman Arnold Project at Yale](https://som.yale.edu/faculty-research-centers/centers-initiatives/thurman-arnold-project-at-yale) has an amazing list of resources.
+* The [Thurman Arnold Project at Yale](https://som.yale.edu/faculty-research-centers/centers-initiatives/thurman-arnold-project-at-yale) features a list of resources (data, scholarly & popular publications, etc.).

 **Data**
 * [Imke Reimers](https://imkereimers.weebly.com/research.html) has a great list of crowd-sourced data resources that can be used for research on the Economics of Digitization on hwer website.